davecarr1024/irata/status.md

 # 🧾 Irata Project Status

-_Last updated: July 25, 2025_
+_Last updated: July 26, 2025_

 ---

-## 🎉 Major Milestone: Microcode Compiler Passes Implemented!
+## 🎉 Major Milestone: Controller Integrated with Real Microcode!

-The microcode compiler is now fully capable of transforming a high-level DSL into a valid, executable instruction set.
-Every core validation and transformation stage is implemented and tested.
-From now on, authoring new instructions and compiling them into machine-executable control sequences is a solved problem — clean, safe, and test-backed.
+I’ve finished building out the controller and its integration with the compiled microcode system.
+It now drives actual control lines based on opcode, step, and status — fully compiled and fully test-verified.
+There’s no simulation trickery here: the control flow is driven by a real ROM structure that models hardware behavior exactly.

 ---